w3c/web-roadmaps/README.md

 For the 3 first categories of features described above, a feature comes with one or more specifications that covers it.
 The process to add a feature to a roadmap or add a specification to an existing feature is as follows:
 * a feature is defined in an encompassing HTML element (typically `<p>` or `<div>`) by adding a `data-feature` attribute to it with the name of the feature as its value.
 For instance, `<p data-feature='Video capture'></p>` will serve as the container for the prose describing the said feature and the specs that cover it
-* each spec that provides the hook for the said feature needs to be listed in that container element with a `<a>` tag containing a `data-featureid` attribute, whose value is a shortname for the specification that refers to the JSON file described below.
+* each spec that provides the hook for the said feature needs to be listed in that container element with a `<a>` tag containing a `data-featureid` attribute, whose value is a shortname for the specification that refers to the JSON file described below, possibly completed with a `/` and the name of the feature of interest within that specification.
 For instance, adding `<a data-featureid='getusermedia'>the Media Capture and Streams API</a>` to the paragraph above indicates that the specification described by the `getusermedia.json` file provides a way to implement the "video capture" feature
 * the [data](data/) directory contains a JSON file that describes the various specifications that provides the hooks relevant to the various features; that JSON file follows a [format described below](#json-format-for-describing-specifications).

 ## JSON format for describing specifications